ebird/ebirdst/docs/articles/status.md

 All predictions are made on a standard 3 km by 3 km global grid;
 however, for convenience lower resolution GeoTIFFs are also provided, which are typically much faster to work with.
-However, note that to keep file sizes small, **the example dataset only contains lowest (27 km) resolution data**.
+However, note that to keep file sizes small, **the example dataset only contains the lowest (27 km) resolution data**.
 The three resolutions are:

 - High resolution (3km): the native 3 km resolution data.